 How I wrote a memoir draft in 3 months

 I wrote the first draft of A Letter From Paris in less than three months.

 Why so quickly?
 Because it was agonising.
 The first draft is awful – I still have some foolscap scraps from the printout that I still look at and gasp!
 (Yes, I like to recycle!)

 The first draft is not craft – it’s not supposed to be.
-The first draft is just the raw material that you will later shape, it’s what Terry Pratchett wrote, you telling YOURSELF the story.
-It’s not until you have it in some outside shape or form (ie. no longer in the murky unreal subconscious) that you can actually start to see the shape it will later become.
+The first draft is just the raw material that you will later shape, as Terry Pratchett wrote, it’s simply a matter of you telling YOURSELF the story.
+It’s not until you have it in some concrete shape or form (ie. no longer in the murky unreal subconscious) that you can actually start to see the story it will later become.

 This doesn’t mean it’s not a major feat, to finish that first draft, and this doesn’t mean you won’t learn an enormous amount about discipline, writing, and story structure through engaging with the page every single day until it’s done.
 But you won’t be able to see it all objectively until you have that first draft written and complete – with an idea of the resolution of the story, the major questions of the story, the themes that are most important to you, and what you really want to focus on and reshape.

 The angel in the marble

 and I carved until I set him free

 If you think about a sculptor, or a painter, staring at that canvas and placing the first raw material onto the canvas, or gathering the clay, it’s an act of bravery, above all else.
 But what should start to take shape as you continue with it – and this is why I am a huge proponent of maintaining momentum for 90 days and writing every day or at least every week, regularly, until that first draft is done – is because you’ll start to see the angel in the marble.